-During Key's time in Orlando, the Knights have participated in four total bowl games, including the 2007 AutoZone Liberty Bowl.
+During Key's time in Orlando, the Knights have participated in five total bowl games.
 In 2007, UCF went 10-4 and claimed the C-USA Championship.

 A former standout at Georgia Tech under George O'Leary, Key was a four-year starter (1997-00) for the Yellow Jackets at right guard.
 During his career, he helped Georgia Tech rank in the top three in the Atlantic Coast Conference in rushing all four years.

 Key started 44 games for the Yellow Jackets and was part of a senior class that earned four-straight bowl berths, a first for the program since the 1950s.
 During Key's sophomore year in 1998, Georgia Tech went 10-2, earned a share of the ACC title and participated in the Gator Bowl.

 In 2000, Key was an All-ACC selection.
 He helped Georgia Tech rank in the top-20 nationally in total offense, passing offense and scoring offense.
 Key was also part of an offensive line that led the league in fewest sacks allowed with 16, including only 14 by the starting five.
 He earned ACC Offensive Lineman of the Week honors after his performance against Maryland, when he helped the Yellow Jackets record 547 yards of total offense.
 Following his senior season, Key played in the Rotary Gridiron Classic in Orlando.